Redchards/ImprovedEnum/README.md

 #Features
 Improved enumerations comes in two flavor : iteratable enums, and stringizable enums.

 Iteratable enums are simple enums with added iteration capability.
 Thus, iteration from an element of the enum or in a range-based loop is supported.
-One can also retrieve the enum name using the 'getEnumName()' static method, and the size via the 'size()' static method.
+One can also retrieve the enum name using the ```getEnumName()``` static method, and the size via the ```size()``` static method.

-Stringizable enums do have the same capabilities as the aftermentionned iteratable enums, with the added possibility to retrieve the name of an element of the enum using the 'toString()' method.
+Stringizable enums do have the same capabilities as the aftermentionned iteratable enums, with the added possibility to retrieve the name of an element of the enum using the ```toString()``` method.

 In addition, all data generation and computation is done at compile time, no more work is needed at runtime.
 This is thus an almost cost-free abstraction.